Sea2Data/LandingsXML/README.md

 * Contains proof of concept for streamed filtering (src/main/FilterLandings.java)

 ## Run ##
-Currently LSS to xml conversion is done by running java - jar target/LandingsXML-1.0-SNAPSHOT-jar-with-dependencies.jar.
+* Currently LSS to xml conversion is done by running java - jar target/LandingsXML-1.0-SNAPSHOT-jar-with-dependencies.jar.
 Run without arguments for usage description.
+* Example for batch conversion is inclded as an R script in landingssets/populate_sets.R_